NiWaRe/DPBenchmark/README.md

 # SmoothNet
+This is the codebase for the paper [SmoothNets: Optimizing CNN architecture design for differentially private deep learning](https://arxiv.org/abs/2205.04095) which was accepted at the TPDP Workshop at ICML 2022.
 See a clean and more optimized version of the SmoothNets v1 in the [TUM-AIMED/PrivateModelArchitectures](https://github.com/TUM-AIMED/PrivateModelArchitectures) repo under [SmoothNet](https://github.com/TUM-AIMED/PrivateModelArchitectures/blob/master/PrivateModelArchitectures/Classification/SmoothNet.py).

 # Experiments
 ![Validation Accuracy on CIFAR10 with and without DP](valacc_cifar10_w_o_DP.png "Validation Accuracy on CIFAR10 with and without DP")